Chromocyphella muscicola

-Chromocyphella muscicola is a species of fungus in the family Hymenogastraceae.
+Chromocyphella muscicola is a species of fungus in the family Chromocyphellaceae.
 Basidiocarps (fruit bodies) are cyphelloid, cup-shaped, about 4 mm across, with an upper surface covered with fine hairs and a smooth underside.

-It was first described as Cyphella muscicola by Elias Fries in 1822, and was transferred to the newly erected genus, Chromocyphylla, in 1959 by Marinus Anton Donk.
+It was first described as Cyphella muscicola by Elias Fries in 1822, and was transferred to the newly erected genus, Chromocyphella, in 1959 by Marinus Anton Donk.